1. Blog

 Everything you need to know about fillers in dog food, including which ones have actual nutritional value or not.

 Choosing the right pet food for your dog.
-We know most pet parents want to provide good nutrition to their pups while still giving them a meal they crave.
+We know pet parents want to provide good nutrition to their pups while still giving them the meals they crave.
 So how do you know which dog food to choose?
 The first thing to look for when choosing the right food for your dog is the ingredient list.

-It seems like the choices when it comes to dog food are endless, but you’ll be able to narrow down the highest quality meals for your four-legged best friend when you learn to be on the lookout and avoid fillers in dog food.
+It seems like the choices when it comes to dog food are endless.
+In no time, you can narrow down the highest quality meals for your four-legged best friend when you learn to be on the lookout and avoid fillers in dog food.

 What Are Fillers in Pet Food?

-Fillers in pet food are ingredients that don’t add any nutritional value since dogs are mainly carnivores, but simply increase the volume of the food you’re purchasing.
-They’re typically made up of grains and by-products that aren’t suitable for human consumption but can add a lot of bulk to a bag of commercial dog food.
+Fillers in pet food are ingredients that don’t add very much nutritional value.
+Fillers simply increase the volume of the food you’re purchasing.
+They’re typically made up of grains and by-products that aren’t suitable for human consumption but add a lot of bulk to a bag of commercial dog food.

 Why Are Fillers Bad For Dogs?